GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

         - sudo openssl genrsa -aes256 -out /projects/ssl/self/yourdomain/ca.key 4096
   - Create the self-signed certificate authority certificate
     - Creating a simple certificate
-      - sudo openssl req -new -x509 -sha256 -nodes -days 365 -key /projects/ssl/self/yourdomain/ca.key -out /projects/ssl/self/yourdomain/ca.crt -subj "/CN=CA" --addext "subjectAltName=DNS:yourearat.com,DNS:www.yourearat.com,IP:YourIP"
+      - sudo openssl req -new -x509 -sha256 -nodes -days 365 -key /projects/ssl/self/yourdomain/ca.key -out /projects/ssl/self/yourdomain/ca.crt -subj "/CN=ca.yourdomain" --addext "subjectAltName=DNS:yourdomain,DNS:www.yourdomain,IP:YourIP"
         - Replace the CN with whatever your host, address, or domain is of the machine it's installed on.
           - Apparently this is actually wrong!
 You can name this whatever you want, but the CA, Server, and Client all need to have different values for it.
+            - While that is true postgres actually needs it to match your hostname.
+              - The important part of this is that the CN values don't really matter, except for on the certificate that the server is using!
+The certificate that the server is using is the one that needs to actually match the host that you'll be using to connect to the database.
+Not the CA but the actual certificate you'll be creating below.
+                - I will be making separate client certificates in this example, but you can use the server ones on the client too.
         - The subjectAltName is the actual domains and IP addresses you are using.
 Adjust it to your needs and add as many as you want.
         - SSL Information
           - Distinguished Name (DN)